The PI Property in Algebras of Polynomial Type

-\begin{corolario} Let $q\in \K^*$.
-The quantum Heisenberg enveloping algebra $H_q$ in (\ref{quantumonepar}) is a PI-algebra if and only if $q$ is a root of unity. \end{corolario} \begin{proof} Setting $p=q$ yields $H_{p,q}=H_q$.
+\begin{corolario} Let $q\in k^*$ and assume that $q^2\neq 1$.
+The quantum Heisenberg enveloping algebra $H_q$ in (\ref{quantumonepar}) is a PI algebra if and only if $q$ is a root of unity. \end{corolario} \begin{proof} Setting $p=q$ yields $H_{p,q}=H_q$.
 Thus, the result follows by applying the preceding proposition. \end{proof}